amcharts/tools/README.md

 Plugin | Description
 ------ | -----------
-autoHideLegend | Automatically hide a chart legend if it contains more than set number of entries autoOffsetAxis | Automatically offset multiple value axis so they do not overlap bestFitLine | Add best fit trend lines to graphs
+autoGuides | Automatically create guides for any week days on a date-based chart autoHideLegend | Automatically hide a chart legend if it contains more than set number of entries autoOffsetAxis | Automatically offset multiple value axis so they do not overlap bestFitLine | Add best fit trend lines to graphs